AFC Wimbledon is a club collectively created, owned and run by its fans.

 He can generally be contacted on Monday to Friday between 9.30 am and 5.00 pm at:

 The Cherry Red Records Stadium

 Kingston upon Thames

 Tel: 020 8547 3528

 We welcome feedback on all aspects of what we do.
-Comments can be made by phoning the above number during normal weekday office hours, in writing to the club at the above address, by email to firstname.lastname@example.org or completing the contact box on the official website.
+Comments can be made by phoning the above number during normal weekday office hours, by writing to the club at the above address, by email to firstname.lastname@example.org or by completing the contact box on the club’s official website.

 If you wish to make a formal complaint about any issue, then it must be by post or by email; we will acknowledge your complaint within five working days, by the same means as you contact us unless you ask us to do otherwise.